MoFEM/mofem-cephas/mofem/doc/markdown/developent_rules.md

 # Development rules

-- MoFEM core has to allow for evolution on the future.
-Need to be modular, and extendable, remain small as possible.
-Free from implementation of specific physics.
+- MoFEM core is to be modular, and extendable, remain small as possible.
+That will enable its evolution in future.
+- MoFEM core is free from implementation of specific physics.
 - MoFEM Users modules should present good development practices.
-Examples of implementation for particular physical problems.
+- MoFEM Users modules are examples of implementation for particular physical problems.
 - User module is specific code, with bespoke solutions, to be used by external users.
-Solutions can be close, fit to problem.
+Solutions can be close, bespoke, tailored to problem.
+- Code always works in parallel.

 ## General rules